WHAT IS THE DIFFERENCE BETWEEN A MIDWIFE AND A DOULA?

 Many people believe that a birth center is safer and like a "mini hospital".
 This is simply not true.
-There is no technology or equipment in a birth center that we do not bring to your home.
+I work in both settings and there is no technology, equipment or difference in training.

 BUT, a birth center makes more sense for some people.
 That’s why I offer clinic visits and deliveries in a licensed birth center Haven Midwifery & Birth Center.

 I accept Medicaid/Denali Kid Care & federal insurance including Tricare.

 I am a preferred provider for most private insurance.

 I offer a generous discount for prepay/self pay clients.